SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 1. Existing bits are moved to the left or right by the requested number of places.
 2. Any bits that are moved beyond the bounds of the integer's storage are discarded.
-3. Zeroes are inserted in the spaces left behind after moving the original bits to the left or right
+3. Zeroes are inserted in the spaces left behind after the original bits are moved to the left or right.

 This approach is known as a :newTerm:`logical shift`.